gabrielesartor/gabrielesartor.github.io/_pages/about.md

 1. Planning methods
 1. Integration of deep learning techiques with planning methods

-If you're interested in writing a thesis on these topics you can contact me at gabriele.sartor@unito.it to have more details.
+If you're interested in writing a thesis on these topics you can contact me at <u>gabriele.sartor@unito.it</u> to have more details.

 Other activities
 ======
 I am also co-founder of the startup Stratobotic building stratospheric platforms to provide Earth observation and telecommunication services.
-If you're interested in participating to our activities writing your master thesis or to know if there are some available positions write us at info@stratobotic.com.
+Check out our website [stratobotic.com](http://www.stratobotic.com/).
+If you're interested in participating to our activities writing your master thesis or to know if there are some available positions write us at <u>info@stratobotic.com</u>.
 Our main research topics in Computer Science are related to:
 1. Mission control center applications (UI and planning)
 1. Image processing